Roxane Wong……………………….22-year-old great-granddaughter of Wong Wei Jing

 “I never said anything about Mrs. Stanford!
 That was you talking.
-You came here to pick up some rat poison as I remember it, and I’ll thank you to stop putting words in my mouth that suggest I’m an accessory to some ill office.
+You came here to pick up some rat poison as I remember it, and I will thank you to stop putting words in my mouth that suggest I’m an accessory to some ill office.

-And while we’re at it, I don’t care for your tone…”
+And while we are at it, I don’t care for your tone…”